cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 ### Installing CKAN as the root website

-If your CKAN installation will run at the root of your domain, use:
+If your CKAN installation will run at the root of your domain, for example http://yourdomain.com/

 ```
 cd ~/ckan/contrib/docker/